-We allow for a property tax to be calculated by applying a specified percentage to an exact or "discrete" property value.
+In the present paper, we focus on the former option, applying a specified percentage to an exact or "discrete" property value.
 This is the most common approach, and appears to have most to recommend it.
-However, it may be that such a system is not attainable in the short term, while a banded system could be implemented more quickly.
+However, it may be that such a system is not attainable in the short-term, while a banded system could be implemented more quickly.
+The SWITCH model is able to simulate the banded system, so that its impact can be examined and compared not only with the status quo (no property tax) but also with a full system based on discrete property values.

 Turning to income-related exemptions, waivers and rebates, we allow for a number of key parameters to be varied.
-The first of these is an income exemption limit for property tax i.e. an income-cut off, below which no property tax would be payable.
+The first of these is an income exemption limit for property tax.
+This is an income-cut off, below which no property tax would be payable.
 We allow for this to be a simple cut-off in terms of disposable income (income after taxes, PRSI, levies and including social welfare benefits).
 While some benefits and taxes operate in terms of gross income, disposable income seems a more appropriate criterion here - as with the Family Income Supplement in Ireland, or Housing Benefit in the UK, the aim is to ensure that income after expenses does not fall below a certain floor.

 The UK's Council Tax Benefit is based around the idea of paying a full rebate for those individuals or families whose incomes fall below a "needs amount" which varies depending on the characteristics of the family.
-Factors taken into account include the number and ages of children, but also the category of welfare recipient (e.g. old age, persons with a disability, lone parent).
+Factors taken into account include the number and ages of children, but also the category of welfare recipient (e.g., old age, persons with a disability, lone parent).
 This creates quite an elaborate menu of income support, differentiated by category of recipient.
 In our initial work we have taken a simpler approach.
-As is standard practice internationally5 we adjust incomes to take account of family size and composition, using an adult equivalence scale which approximates that used in the Irish welfare system.
-Thus, the income-cut off used in our analysis is based around equivalised income as it is often termed.
-The precise scale allows 1 unit for the first adult in the family, 0.66 for a second adult and 0.33 for children.
+We adjust incomes to take account of family size and composition, using an adult equivalence scale which approximates that used in the Irish welfare system.
+Thus, the income-cut off used in our analysis is based around income adjusted for family size and composition, or equivalised income as it is often termed.
+It is equivalised income which is also used by the EU to identify those "at risk of poverty".

-If full relief is provided for (equivalised) incomes below the specified cutoff, and no benefit for those with incomes above the cut-off, then benefit withdrawal would take place in an "all or nothing" fashion.
+If full relief is provided for (equivalised) incomes below the specified cut-off, and no benefit for those with incomes above the cut-off, then benefit withdrawal would take place in an "all or nothing" fashion.
 This would create a sharp "poverty trap", where a small increase in earnings or other income would give rise to a substantial fall in disposable income.
 Most systems would allow for a gradual reduction in benefit (or property tax rebate).
-We, therefore, allow for a property tax marginal relief rate, which could also be termed a rebate/benefit withdrawal rate.
+We allow for a property tax marginal relief rate, which could also be termed a rebate/benefit withdrawal rate.